PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

 =============

-Here we use monkey patching to get in functions in class `JinjaFunctions` from sphinx-needs.
+Here we use monkey patching to get in functions in class `JinjaFunctions` from Sphinx-Needs.
 Currently used functions:

 - sequence
 - sequence2